 No, buy a 4K one instead.
 Given that 4K content isn't that widely available, it will be several years before you'll be able to easily watch something in 8K.

-The one potential outlier is the Q9S, with its ability to upscale any content to somewhere near 8K quality.
+The ability of these TVs to upscale any content to somewhere near 8K quality is intriguing though.
 If this makes a significant difference to how good standard definition, HD and 4K video look, then it may be worth considering, assuming you can afford one.